 Each of the things I mentioned can add to your overall growth when done correctly, but there is a downside.
-If you spend too much time focused on those activities, you won’t have enough left over to do the things that really matter.
+As an entrepreneur, if you spend too much time focused on those activities, you won’t have enough left over to do the things that really matter.
 Instead, you will be working twelve hours a day and not making any money.

 Here’s where things get a little tricky.
 You probably do need to do some of these time consuming tasks unless you are in a position to outsource them.
+But you want to be an entrepreneur not a slave, right?
 So, how can you fit everything in and still have time for a life?

 Choices need to be made, that’s how!